-The Youth in Governance program will also need four chaperones, preferably from districts that are sending teens.
-Interested chaperones will need to apply to the program coordinators, Marla Lowder and Priscilla Rice.
-Chaperones will be responsible for airfare and $200 registration fee.
+The Youth in Governance program will also need four chaperons, preferably from districts that are sending teens.
+Interested chaperons will need to apply to the program coordinators, Marla Lowder and Priscilla Rice.
+Chaperons will be responsible for airfare and $200 registration fee.

 Each district will decide how nominees and participants will be chosen to attend the Youth in Governance conference.
 It is suggested that an application process occur if more than one youth expresses interest in participating.
 Please forward a ranking in order of nominees.
 If your district has more than one teen who wishes to attend and he/she is not chosen as a participant, the cost for the week is $850 plus airfare.

 Requirements for participant selection: